IKetchup/Intelligent_data_extraction_from_medical_reports/README.md

 - the patient’s name, and date of birth
 - the date of the medical intervention
-- the type of medical intervention (for example : radiology)
+- the type of medical intervention (for example : radiology)
 - the name of the doctor who performed the medical intervention
 - the address of the intervention